Last Updated on August 2, 2024

 Discover the importance of tread wear indicators on your tires.
 This blog explains how these small but crucial features can help you monitor tire health and safety and ensure you replace your tires at the right time.

-• Uneven Wear: Even if the tread depth appears adequate, variable wear patterns can show the need for replacement.
-If one part of the tire has less tread than others, it’s a sign of irregular wear, affecting handling and safety.
+- Uneven Wear: Even if the tread depth appears adequate, variable wear patterns can indicate the need for replacement.
+If one part of the tire has less tread than others, it’s a sign of irregular wear, which can affect handling and safety.

 Age and Shelf Life Considerations